+What is PTSD?
 Post-traumatic stress disorder (PTSD) is a type of anxiety disorder that is triggered by the reaction to an extremely distressing event.
 Such events could include a violent attack, sexual abuse, witnessing distressing events such as death, or living though a natural disaster.
 PTSD impacts roughly 1 in 3 people who suffer from a distressing experience.

-Have you experienced a traumatic event that is causing you enduring distress or worry?
+Symptoms of PTSD Have you experienced a traumatic event that is causing you enduring distress or worry?
 Have you had flashbacks or nightmares about the event?
 Have you been having trouble sleeping or concentrating?

 If you have been experiencing some of these symptoms, you may be suffering from PTSD and should seek professional help.
 It is expected to be upset or anxious after a difficult experience.
 However, it is extremely important to seek support if your symptoms are not improving after a few weeks, and if your state has impacted your work, relationships, or personal interests.

+What causes PTSD?
 PTSD is typically triggered by an extremely traumatic event or experience.
 The anxiety caused by this event often includes reliving and ruminating about the distressing event, and may result in periods of extreme unhappiness, sleep disturbance or difficulty concentrating on daily tasks.

 It is important to note that while the disorder can come on immediately following the traumatic event, it may not develop for years after the event.
 Complex PTSD is a form of PTSD, where an individual has had a number of severe distressing experiences.
 Complex PTSD may not develop for years after the events, for example if the event occurred early in childhood.
 Individuals suffering from Complex PTSD may experience similar symptoms to general PTSD.

-There are a variety of treatments available to those suffering from PTSD.
+Treating PTSD There are a variety of treatments available to those suffering from PTSD.
 The most effective treatment may depend on the severity of the disorder, and the time lapse between the traumatic event and onset of symptoms.

 Before seeking external treatment, it can be beneficial to monitor your symptoms after the distressing event, to see if they improve with time.
 If your symptoms persist or worsen, various forms of psychotherapy can be effective in treating PTSD.
 These include group therapy or trauma-focused cognitive behavioural therapy (CBT).
 Typical CBT sessions involve talking through one’s problems with a certified clinician, with the aim to understand how one’s own thoughts impact one’s negative emotions and behaviours.
 Patient and clinician then work together to alter these negative thought patterns and behaviours, in order to improve one’s feelings and experiences.